All Products

 Prerequisites

-The Eventing and Kafka components are deployed for Knative.
-For more information, see Manage Knative components.
+• The Eventing and Kafka components are deployed for Knative.
+For more information, see Deploy a Knative component.

-EventBridge can ingest data from Alibaba Cloud services, custom applications, and Software as a service (SaaS) applications in a standardized and centralized manner.
-EventBridge also allows you to route events among these applications based on the standard CloudEvents 1.0 protocol.
-You can use EventBridge to build loosely-coupled, distributed event-driven architectures with ease.
+EventBridge is a serverless event bus service provided by Alibaba Cloud.
+EventBridge can be accessed from other Alibaba Cloud services, custom applications, and software-as-a-service (SaaS) applications in a standard and centralized manner.
+In addition, EventBridge can route events between these services and applications based on the standard CloudEvents 1.0 specification.
+You can use EventBridge to build loosely coupled and distributed event-driven architectures.

-EventBridge supports various event sources.
+EventBridge supports a wide array of event sources.
 You can configure event buses, rules, and targets to filter, transform, and deliver events.
-You can use EventBridge to trigger Knative Services to consume events.
-This way, you can use resources on demand.
+By using EventBridge to trigger Knative Services to consume events, you can use resources on demand.
 The following figure shows the architecture.

-You can connect OSS to EventBridge as an event source.
+You can connect Object Storage Service (OSS) to EventBridge as an event source.
 For more information about how to connect OSS to EventBridge as an event source, see OSS events.

 Step 1: Create a Knative Service

-In this example, a Knative Service named event-display is used.
+This section uses a Knative Service named event-display as an example.
 The Service automatically records all received events.

-Create a file named event-display.yaml and add the following content to the file.
-The file creates a Knative Service.
+1. Create a file named event-display.yaml and copy the following content to the file.
+The file is used to create a Knative Service.

 kubectl apply -f event-display.yaml